louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 ### Methods

 This project contains the code to extract relevant linguistic information from a corpus of text.
-More specifically, ```src/spacy_utils.py``` contains the code to extract the relative frequencies (per 10,000 words) of several parts-of-speech (POS) tags, namely nouns, verbs, adjectives and adverbs as well as unique occurences of entities of persons, organizations and locations found by named entity recognition (NER). ```src/extract_ling_information.py``` uses functions defined in the utils-script to loop over an input folder with subdirectories containing the input text files.
+More specifically, ```src/spacy_utils.py``` contains the code to extract the relative frequencies (per 10,000 words) of several parts-of-speech (POS) tags, namely nouns, verbs, adjectives and adverbs as well as unique occurences of entities of persons, organizations and locations found by named entity recognition (NER). ```src/extract_ling_information.py``` uses functions defined in the utils-script to loop over an input folder with subdirectories containing the input text files. ```src/visualize.py``` contains code to visualize the results.

 The code mainly uses functions from ```spaCy``` to tokenize, find POS-tags and named entities.
 I am  using the *'en_core_web_md'* model.